 don't spam your friends/followers with song links.

-don't shove your music down any throats. let people find it and enjoy it. that's the magic of music.
+don't SPAM YOUR MUSIC. let people find it and enjoy it. that's the magic of IT!

 let your work breathe, don't drop 5 tracks a month.

 DON'T DROP OUT OF HIGH SCHOOL TO MAKE MUSIC.

 let the blogs find you.

 your AESThetic matters. take the time to develop yours.

 people will ALWAYS pay attention to your music and CHARACTER.